robotpy/robotpy-docs/index.rst

 Competition.
 This documentation site contains information about various projects that RobotPy supports, including guides and API references.

+.. note:: This is the RobotPy 2019 documentation, RobotPy 2020 will be available soon!
+          See our `post on Chief Delphi <https://www.chiefdelphi.com/t/robotpy-2020-availability/369479>`_ for more details.

 .. note:: RobotPy is a community project and the tools we create are not
           officially supported by FIRST.
 Please see the :ref:`FAQ <faq>` for more information.